navaneethkrishna30/WhisperZone/README.md

 - **Real-time communication** using WebSockets via Flask-SocketIO.
 - **Room-based chat system** with dynamically generated room codes.
 - **In-memory chat storage** using Redis and **persistent chat history** saved in MongoDB.
-- **REST API endpoints** to create and join chat rooms, and save chat history.
-- **React frontend** for user-friendly chat experience.
 - **Dockerized setup** with Redis, MongoDB, Flask backend, and React frontend running in containers.
-- **Integration tests** for Redis, MongoDB connectivity, and API functionality.

 ## Prerequisites